Skip to main content

 tip

-If the deploy step fails, it is likely that Node Autoprovisioning (NAP) is still provisioning a new node for the cluster.
-Try clicking the "Re-run" button at the top of the page to re-run the deploy workflow step.
+If the deploy job fails, it is likely that Node Autoprovisioning (NAP) is still provisioning a new node for the cluster.
+Try clicking the "Re-run" button at the top of the page to re-run the deploy workflow job.

 Test the deployed application